FRCTeam159/FRCGazebo/README.md

    </ol>
    <h4>Trajectory Plot options</h4>
    <ol>
+   <li> In a command shell start the plot server in the background by executing the script ("start_plot_server") located in the project bin directory
    <li> to plot certain features of an autonomous run choose one on the options from the selections on the right side of the smartdashboard window (Plot Distance etc.)
    <li> plotting support and other utilities is provided by the java files in [root]/gztest/java/utils directory.
    </ol>